-Even for the biggest of wanderlusters, trip planning can be a keyboard-smash-inducing task.
+Even for the biggest of wanderlusters, trip planning can be a keyboard-head-banging task.
 Where to go?
 When to book?
 How much to schedule ahead?

 The “oh crap” moment of having 8,000 tabs open in your browser and virtually nothing booked is an all-too-familiar blah.
-Group tours and all-inclusive vacations lure travellers in the hoards, despite costing significantly more than a DIY holiday.
+For far too many, this makes tours and all-inclusive vacations a tantalizing lure.
 It's easy to see why; they just seem EASY.

-But what if you could save yourself serious money and take that dream trip?
+But what if you could save yourself major cash and take that dream trip?
 What if you could see the same sites as a tour, at a fraction of the cost?
 Spoiler alert: YOU CAN!
-In this post, we'll show you step-by-step exactly how to plan and book your own trip, and save HUGE!
+In this post, we'll show you step-by-step exactly how to plan and book your own trip, and save HUGELY.

 Step 1.
 Choose a destination

-The slightest of research can help you understand which countries will serve your travel budget best. $50USD/day in Paris for instance, will hardly stretch beyond activities and food, whereas a city like Bangkok will stretch your dollars out for days.
+The slightest of research can help you understand which countries will serve your travel budget best. $50USD/day in Paris will hardly stretch beyond activities and food, while the same budget in Bangkok will more luxurious travel for days.
 Here's some factors to consider when deciding where to head.

 Pick countries where your dollar will go far